Raphhh/samurai/README.md

 For example, if you run Samurai from "~/projects" and you name your project "my/lib", it will put your project in "~/projects/my/lib".

 But you can specify another directory with the option "--dir" or "-d".
+This must be a relative path from cwd.

 ```console
 $ samurai new lib -d specific/path/to/my/project